 In France, I have worked for eight years with ESF Courchevel 1650 (Moriond) and my Italian diploma has been translated into a French one.

 In my 13 years of teaching and coaching ski, I have worked with all levels of skiers and with every age, from beginner to advanced.
-My youngest "athlete" was 2.5 years old (a beginner who skied a red slope at the end of the week!).
+My youngest "athlete" was 2.5 years old (a beginner who skied a red slope at the end of the week!) and the oldest one 84 years old.
 I believe there is really no specific age when you must learn to ski, although, the sooner — most of the time — the better!

 I also have coached a ski club and headed the training for the ESF's "stage compétition" ahead of their races.
 With a background in rock climbing and alpinism, I also am comfortable taking groups and private clients off piste and backcountry hiking.
 I have received training for mitigating the risks of off-piste skiing (risks that are always present) and I re-train myself every year in order not to lose a grip on these skills.

 My huge passion for the sport brought me to the slopes of exotic destinations like Israel, Ukraine, North Korea and New Zealand (the last one, exotic at least for a European used to the Alps!).

 I competed as an alpine ski racer for more than 15 years, from the age of five until I was 18, when I quit professional racing to concentrate on courses to become a ski instructor and on my university studies.